- Positive Discipline, as advocated by Jane Nelsen, emphasizes mutual respect over punishment for teaching children discipline.

 Based on the book, here are some practical tips on how to implement positive discipline with your children and encourage their social and emotional intelligence:

-• Try to connect to what your son is trying to express and encourage and help him to put the emotion into words.
-Recognize and sympathize with what he is feeling.
+- Try to connect to what your child is trying to express and encourage and help them to put their emotions into words.
+Recognize and sympathize with what they are feeling.

-• Be available for your child, engage in active listening, even if it’s hard because of either the emotional distress of your kid or his limited vocabulary.
+- Be available for your child.
+Engage in active listening, even if it’s hard because of your little one’s emotional distress or their limited vocabulary.

-• Remember that your son is doing the best he can with the tools and capacities at hand.
-Help him control “bad” behaviors by figuring out the reasons behind them and then either change the cause or heal the emotions associated to them.
+- Remember that your child is doing the best they can with the tools and capacities at hand.
+Help them control “bad” behaviors by figuring out the reasons behind them, and then either change the cause or heal the emotions associated to them.

-• Make time for your well-being is crucial.
+- Make time for your well-being.
 It might take some planning, but it might also make things easier for everyone.